-Appendix 7 - Holmwood House School and Nursery Referral Process e Holmwood House Safeguarding Procedures Allegation against a member of staff If you have a concern about a member of staff in terms of safeguarding and child protection Report allegation to the Headmaster or nursery manager.
-If the allegation is against the nursery manager, report it to the Headmaster.
-If the allegation is against the readmaster, report it to the Bellevue Schools Director and LADO.
-Schools Director swade@blvue.com LADO 0333 013 9797 FGM If you are concerned about a child Report your concern either using a Pink form or via MyConcern Wythout delay.
-DSL DSL will decide whether to monitor, discuss with parents or Call 999 and inform DSL If you 'know' of a case of FGM Call and info þ → ort or Radicalisation and extremism When you believe a child is at risk of radicalisation or extremism.
+Appendix 7 - Holmwood House School and Nursery Referral Process inst a taff to t Holmwood House Safeguarding Procedures Allegation against a member of staff If you have a concern about a member of staff in terms of safeguarding and child protection Report allegation to the Headmaster or nursery manager.
+If the allegation is against the nursery manager, report it to the Headmaster. against the neadmaster, report it to the Bellevue Schools Director and LADO.
+Schools Director swade@blvue.com LADO 0333 013 9797 5 If you are concerned about a child Report your concern either using a Pink Concern form or via MyConcern without delay.
+DST DSL will decide whether to monitor, discuss with parents or Call 999 and inform DSL If you 'know' of a case of FGM Call and infe Radicalisation and extremism When you believe a child is at nisk of radicalisation or extremism.
 Report your concern either using a Pink Concern form or via MyConcern without delay.
-DSL Triage DSL will decide whether to monitor, discuss with parents or Call 101 for advice/support or 999 in an emergency hild: nt n and Holmwood H Concern about a child: Risk of significant harm When you have a concern about a child and believe they are at significant risk of harm Report your concern either using a Pink Concern form or via MyConcern without delay.
-DSL Triage DSL will decide whether to monitor, discuss with parents or Contact Essex Children and Families Hub 0345 603 7627 hild: fren b Concern about a child: Early Help When you have a concern about a child Report your concern either using a Pink Concern form or via MyConcern without delay.
-DSL Triage DSL will decide whether to monitor, discuss with parents or Contact Essex Children and Families Hub 0345 603 7627 Disclosure - and When a child reports abuse Listen; don't ask leading questions; don't promise confidentiality Report your concern either using a Pink Concern form or via MyConcern without delay.
-DSL Triage DSL will decide whether to monitor, discuss with parents or Contact Essex Children and Families Hub 70/ 500 5+50
+DSL Triage DSL will decide whether to monitor, discuss with parents or Call 101 for advice/support or 999 in an emergency Concern about a child: Risk of significant harm When you have a concern about a child and believe they are at significant risk of harm Report your concern either using a Pink Concern form or via MyConcern without delay.
+DSL Triage DSL will decide whether to monitor, discuss with parents or Contact Essex Children and Families Hub 0345 603 7627 Concern about a child: Early Help When you have a concern about a child Report your concern either using a Pink Concern form or via MyConcern without delay.
+DSL Triage DSL will decide whether to monitor, discuss with parents or Contact Essex Children and Families Hub 0345 603 7627 THE USE SEE ren and Disclosure When a child reports abuse Listen; don't ask leading questions; don't promise confidentiality Report your concern either using a Pink Concern form or via MyConcern without delay.
+DSL Triage DSL will decide whether to monitor, discuss with parents or Contact Essex Children and Families Hub 200 000